-- Our dog adoptions come with a 4 week training class for $25.00.
+- Our dog adoptions come with a 4 week training class.
 We believe in healthy minds and bodies.

 - ACT has started a TNR program that has trapped, fixed, and released over 200 feral cats in the community!
 We will be embarking on a new phase of TNR soon, thanks to generous donations.
 This will make a huge difference in the number of unwanted and feral kittens in trouble in the next "cat season."